 If you are storing your motorcycle for 2 or 3 months, then there is no need to worry much about the tire life.

 Cover your motorcycle properly and store it in a cool and dry place and it should be good to use when you take it out for riding.

 However, if you intend to keep it stored for a year or more you need to take the following additional precautions:

 - Clean the motorcycle thoroughly (including the tires) and dry it.
 Remove sand particles and small stones from the tread grooves.

 - Inflate the tires to medium pressure.

-- Inspect the stored motorcycle tires once a month, review the status, and take corrective action.
+- Inspect the stored motorcycle tires once a month, and add air as necessary.

 You can visit the following website and download your copy of the Motorcycle Tire Guide compiled by the U.S. Tire Manufacturers Association:

-Do the following to enhance the life of your motorcycle tires:
+Do the following to prolong the life of your motorcycle tires: